 What is a remote doorman?

-A remote doorman is a building entry system that provides property access to visitors, delivery people, and sometimes even residents.
+A remote doorman is a building entry system providing property access to visitors, delivery people, and even residents.
 The system consists of a video intercom installed at the property’s entrance and a team of off-site operators.
 The operators can see and speak with anyone seeking access to the property and grant or deny them access remotely.

-In addition to a video intercom, a cyber doorman system may also include security cameras installed throughout the building so that operators can monitor the premises.
+A cyber doorman system may include a video intercom and security cameras installed throughout the building so that operators can monitor the premises.

 How does a remote doorman work?

-The virtual operator can either be a call center, building staff, or even residents.
+The virtual operator can be a call center, building staff, or residents.
 Since a video intercom sends the video and audio feed directly to a smartphone or computer, the operator doesn’t need to be in the building to see and speak with the visitor.
-A door release mechanism enables them to open the door for the visitor remotely.
-And if the building has an automatic door, the visitor can enter without even touching the door.
+A door release mechanism enables them to remotely open the door for the visitor.
+If the building has an automatic door, visitors can enter without even touching it.

 Watch how ButterflyMX works: